Boric Acid (Orthoboric Acid)

-Boric Acid can be used as an insecticide in many areas, but works best in cracks and crevices and undisturbed areas.
+Boric Acid can be used as an insecticide in many areas but works best in cracks, crevices, and undisturbed areas.
 It is applied inside buildings to prevent cockroaches, palmetto bugs, water bugs, ants, silverfish, carpenter ants, termites, pharaoh ants, fire ants, ticks, bedbugs, fleas, box elder bugs, carpet beetles, centipedes, crickets, earwigs, grasshoppers, millipedes, scorpions, slugs, and more.
-Given the broad range of insects Boric Acid combats, it would seem to be the best preventive insecticide to protect buildings from insects, but it is limited in effectiveness due to restricted placement.
-In powder form it has to remain undisturbed to work.
+Given the broad range of insects Boric Acid combats, it would seem to be the best preventive insecticide to protect buildings from insects.
+Still, it is limited in effectiveness due to restricted placement.
+In powder form, it has to remain undisturbed to work.
 It does have a more lasting effect when applied outside as a granular bait.
-One example of preventive treatment, is covering the inside area of walls (between the drywall and exterior) with Boric Acid during building pre-construction.
+One example of preventive treatment is covering the inside area of walls (between the drywall and exterior) with Boric Acid during building pre-construction.
 Most building owners do not have that option.
-A better alternative for insect prevention on buildings is to use an insectide spray on exterior walls and products containing boric acid in cracks and crevices as a second line of defense..
+A better alternative for insect prevention on buildings is to use an insecticide spray on exterior walls and products containing boric acid in cracks and crevices as a second line of defense.

 How does Boric Acid work?